sales@effectrode.com

 Matching

-The graphs below show plots of anode current verses grid voltage.
+The graphs below show plots of plate current verses grid voltage.

 Mullard-ECC83-Graph